Herbert Hickman-Windsor, 2nd Viscount Windsor of Blackcastle1

 M, #23863, b.
 23 August 1846, d.
 9 June 1921

-Sir Alan Henry Bellingham, 4th Bt. was born on 23 August 1846 at Castle Bellingham, County Louth, Ireland.1 He was the son of Sir Alan Edward Bellingham, 3rd Bt. and Elizabeth Clarke.1 He married, firstly, Lady Constance Julia Eleanor Georgiana Noel, daughter of Charles George Noel, 2nd Earl of Gainsborough and Lady Ida Harriet Augusta Hay, on 13 January 1874 at St. Thomas of Canterbury, Exton, Rutland, England.2 He married, secondly, Hon.
-Lelgarde Harry Florence Clifton, daughter of Augustus Wykeham Clifton and Bertha Lelgarde Rawdon-Hastings, Baroness Grey (of Ruthin), on 11 June 1895 at Roman Catholic Church of Our Lady, St. John's Wood, London, England.2 He died on 9 June 1921 at age 74.3
+Sir Alan Henry Bellingham, 4th Bt. was born on 23 August 1846 at Castle Bellingham, County Louth, IrelandG.1 He was the son of Sir Alan Edward Bellingham, 3rd Bt. and Elizabeth Clarke.1 He married, firstly, Lady Constance Julia Eleanor Georgiana Noel, daughter of Charles George Noel, 2nd Earl of Gainsborough and Lady Ida Harriet Augusta Hay, on 13 January 1874 at St. Thomas of Canterbury, Exton, Rutland, EnglandG.2 He married, secondly, Hon.
+Lelgarde Harry Florence Clifton, daughter of Augustus Wykeham Clifton and Bertha Lelgarde Rawdon-Hastings, Baroness Grey (of Ruthin), on 11 June 1895 at Roman Catholic Church of Our Lady, St. John's Wood, London, EnglandG.2 He died on 9 June 1921 at age 74.3

 Children of Sir Alan Henry Bellingham, 4th Bt. and Lady Constance Julia Eleanor Georgiana Noel